 When it comes to running gear, shoes are what individuals pay attention to most.
 After all, they offer support, traction and cushioning to your feet which get put under an immense amount of pressure.
 What people may not realize, however, is what’s inside the shoe is important as well.

 Specifically, socks made for running offer a number of benefits to athletes.
-Designed differently than a typical sock, running socks take into consideration the potential strains and effects that running can pose on your feet.
+Designed differently than a typical sock, running socks take into consideration the normal strains and effects that this exertion can pose on your feet.
 Before buying a pair, though, take into consideration the problems you face during training sessions.
 Do your feet sweat heavily?
 Are you susceptible to blisters?
 Are you getting enough circulation?

 Before jumping into some of the key features to look for in running socks, there is one guideline to follow: Avoid 100% cotton socks.
 Cotton easily absorbs moisture like sweat, creating an uncomfortable environment for your feet throughout your session.